GT-TDAlab/PIGO/README.md

 ## Documentation

+The documentation relies on the following dependencies:
 * [Python 3](https://www.python.org/downloads/)
 * [Pip](https://pip.pypa.io/en/stable/installing/)
 * [Doxygen](https://www.doxygen.nl/download.html)

+To install additional Python dependencies, run
-Additionally run `pip install -r docs/requirements.txt` for python dependencies in the project root.
+`pip install -r docs/requirements.txt`.

-Now running `make docs` in build directory will create the documentation under `build/docs/sphinx`.
+Next, the documentation can be built by running
+`cd build && cmake .. && make docs`.
+The documentation will then be in `build/docs/sphinx`.

 ## Running Tests

 Unit tests are controlled using CMake.
 To use them, you will need a modern version of CMake.
-You can do the following: `cd build; cmake ..; ctest`.
+You can do the following:
+`cd build && cmake .. && make -j 8 && ctest`.

 ## License